75 Mile Beach on Fraser Island, the stretch of coast where the Maheno shipwreck sits

 Other things to see near the Maheno

 75 Mile Beach has more than one reason to stop.
-The Maheno sits within a short drive of several other Fraser Island highlights:
+The Maheno sits within a short drive of several other Fraser Island main points:

 See the Maheno on a Fraser Island tour